Welcome to Mt Pleasant Iris Farm, home of Chad Harris and Dale Grams, as well as the site of a National Display Garden of Japanese Iris.

 Over the years we have been selecting for show quality cut blooms and plants that are more disease resistant for the Columbia River Gorge (USA Zone 8) located in Washington and Oregon States, USA.

-Chad has been growing and hybridizing Iris ensata (Japanese iris, Hanashobu) for over 25 years.
-Currently he has also started to work with a closely related iris: Iris laevigata (Kakitsubata in Japan) the true water iris of Japan.
-These two plants of the iris family are very well suited growing near water, in rain gardens, as well as containers.
+Chad has been growing and hybridizing Iris ensata (Japanese iris, Hanashobu) for over 30 years.
+Currently he has also started to work with a closely related iris: Iris laevigata (Kakitsubata in Japan) the true water iris of Asia, and a new Species-Cross hybrid involving Iris ensata called “Pseudata”.
+These plants of the iris family are very well suited growing near water, some in the water as pond plants, in rain gardens, as well as containers.
 Please check out our Culture and Care pages.

 Our peak iris bloom is extended over a four month period: April to July.
 You, your family, and the general public are invited to visit the gardens.
 Located in the Columbia River Gorge National Scenic Area.
 We are only a 25 minute drive from the Portland, Oregon airport.
 Click here to see garden hours, directions and a map to the farm.